Updated on 2025-10-22 GMT+08:00

 • The priorities of the sorting rules for character sets and character orders are changed.

-• The following syntax:
+• The following syntax is affected:

 • The CREATE TABLE table_name LIKE source_table syntax is supported.